Litchfield, Maine: Arts and culture

-Public safety

-Litchfield runs a volunteer Fire Dept. Litchfield Fire Dept. runs 2 stations, and 7 fire apparatus.
-They also have first responders for Medical emergencies which run 1 non-transporting ambulance.
-All medical emergency transports are done through Gardiner Fire Dept. Police protection is provided by Kennebec County Sheriff's Office and Maine state Police.

-Litchfield Fair

 The Litchfield Agricultural Society, now the Litchfield Farmer's Club, formed in 1857 and held the first Litchfield Fair in 1858.
 The annual fair is held at the fairgrounds on Plains Road.
 The fair is always held the weekend after Labor Day.
 Its motto is "What a Fair Should Be."
 The fair features agricultural demonstrations, an exhibition hall, a museum, an antique car parade, a demolition derby, carnival rides, games, food and vendors.